ionide/LanguageServerProtocol/README.md

 Library for implementing Language Server Protocol in F#.

+## How to build

+1. dotnet tool restore
+2. dotnet run --project build

 ## How to contribute

 _Imposter syndrome disclaimer_: I want your help.
 No really, I do.